 (d) The right to disclosure of evidence presented against the releasee.

 (e) The right to representation by counsel if the parole board member or hearing officer finds that the charges and/or the evidence to be presented are complex or otherwise difficult for the releasee to present.
 If the releasee cannot afford to retain counsel, assistance, upon request, will be provided by the office of the state public defender.

 (f) The right to a written digest by the parole board member or hearing officer if requested.

-(B) If the parole board member or hearing officer decides that the releasee violated the conditions of release or a post-release control sanction and that revocation of release or a prison term sanction should be imposed, the parole board member or hearing officer shall order the return of the releasee to the appropriate state correctional institution.
-The offender shall be transported to the designated reception center as determined by the department of rehabilitation and correction.
-The finding and order of the parole board member or hearing officer shall constitute the official and final determination of the adult parole authority to revoke release, unless the decision is reversed by the chief of the adult parole authority or designee because of prejudicial and case dispositive error by the parole board member orhearing officer.
+(B) If the parole board member or hearing officer decides that the releasee violated the conditions of release or a post-release control sanction and that revocation of release or a prison term sanction should be imposed, the parole board member or hearing officer shall order the return and transport of the releasee to the appropriate state correctional institution, appropriate local jail, appropriate community-based correctional facility, or other appropriate locked facility approved by the division of parole and community services.
+The finding and order of the parole board member or hearing officer shall constitute the official and final determination of the adult parole authority to revoke release, unless the decision is reversed by the chief of the adult parole authority or designee because of prejudicial and case dispositive error by the parole board member or hearing officer.
 This provision does not create a right of appeal of the decision of the hearing officer.